-Ensuring safe and adequate drinking water supplies for Maryland citizens is one of the primary responsibilities of the Maryland Department of the Environment (MDE).
+Ensuring safe and adequate drinking water supplies for Maryland citizens is one of the primary responsibilities of MDE.
 Community water systems throughout the State provide drinking water for almost 88% of Marylanders.
-MDE oversees numerous programs and activities to make sure that public drinking water systems are constructed, operated, and maintained in a manner that ensures the drinking water produced by these systems is safe to consume, and that there is an adequate supply to meet current and future needs of Marylanders.
+MDE oversees numerous programs and activities to make sure that public drinking water systems are constructed, operated, and maintained in a manner that ensures the drinking water produced by these systems is safe to consume, and that there is an adequate supply to meet current and future needs.

-The 1996 Safe Drinking Water Act (SDWA) Amendments required States to develop a program to strengthen the managerial, technical and financial capacity of water systems to reliably deliver safe drinking water.
+The 1996 SDWA Amendments required States to develop a program to strengthen the managerial, technical and financial capacity of water systems to reliably deliver safe drinking water.
 State capacity development programs must have two main components: (1) legal authority to ensure that new water systems have sufficient technical, managerial, and financial capacity to meet drinking water standards; and (2) a strategy to identify and assist existing water systems needing improvements in managerial, technical, or financial capacity to comply with standards.
-Maryland's legal authority for ensuring new water systems have sufficient technical, managerial, and financial capacity was established in regulations adopted in 1999, Code of Maryland Regulations (COMAR) 26.04.01.36.
-Maryland's strategy for improving public drinking water system capacity was originally approved by the Environmental Protection Agency (EPA) in 2001, and most recently revised in 2017.
-In 2021, the strategy will be revised to include asset management, as required by the 2018 American Water Infrastructure Act, and some of our newest initiatives such as eliminating lead in daycare drinking water and studying emerging concerns such as PFAS and harmful algal blooms.
+Maryland's legal authority for ensuring that new water systems have sufficient technical, managerial, and financial capacity was established in regulations adopted in 1999, Code of Maryland Regulations (COMAR) 26.04.01.36.
+Maryland's strategy for improving public drinking water system capacity was originally approved by the EPA in 2001, and most recently revised in 2017.
+In 2021, the strategy will be revised to include asset management, as required by the 2018 federal American Water Infrastructure Act, and some of our newest initiatives, such as eliminating lead in daycare drinking water and studying emerging concerns such as per- and polyfluoroalkyl substances (PFAS) and harmful algal blooms.

-This triennial report on the efficacy of Maryland's capacity development strategy for public drinking water systems has been prepared for the Governor's Office in accordance with Section 1420 (c)(3) of the SDWA.
+This triennial report on the efficacy of Maryland's capacity development strategy for public drinking water systems has been prepared for the Governor's Office in accordance with Section 1420 (c)(3) of SDWA.
 Reports on public water system capacity development have been submitted triennially to the Governor's Office since 2002.
-This report documents capacity development progress and evaluates the effectiveness of the State's capacity development strategy as reflected by inspection and compliance data collected through Calendar Year 2019.
-This report will be made available to Maryland citizens through MDE's website.
+This report documents capacity development progress and evaluates the effectiveness of the State's capacity development strategy as reflected by inspection and compliance data collected through CY19.
+This report will be published through MDE's website.